realityexpander/How_to_program_from_ground_up/04-DataStructures.md

          The Left ⇦ node values are always less than the parent node.
-         The Right ⇨ node values are always greater than the parent node."]
+         The Right ⇨ node values are always greater than the parent node.

+         (also known as a Directed Acyclic Graph because it has not cycles or loops in the graph.)
+         🚫🔄
+  "]
     ```

 ## Graph <a name="graph"></a>